-The centralized Career and Talent Development (CTD) department assists students at all academic levels with professional development, career exploration and management, identifying internships, full-time employment and graduate school opportunities.
-CTD's high-tech and high-touch philosophy offers specialized career readiness services while providing individualized attention.
+The centralized Career and Talent Development (CTD) office assists students at all academic levels with professional development; career exploration and management; and identification of internships, full-time employment, and graduate school opportunities.
+CTD's high-tech and high-touch philosophy offers specialized career readiness services while providing students with individualized attention.

-Students are encouraged to register with CTD immediately after enrolling in classes by activating their Handshake account using their FIU e-mail.
-Once registered, students can create a profile, make an appointment with a career coach, upload job search documents, RSVP to events, and look for and apply to jobs and internships.
-The CTD department can also help students identify a major, explore internship options and identify a career that is right for them through assessments and one-on-one assistance.
+Students are encouraged to register with CTD immediately after enrolling in classes by activating their Handshake accounts using their FIU e-mail addresses; additional detail concerning the Handshake program is provided below.
+Once registered, students can create profiles, make appointments with a career coach, upload job search documents, RSVP to events, and look for and apply to jobs and internships.
+Using assessments and one-on-one assistance, the CTD can also help students identify majors, explore internship options, and identify the careers that are right for them.

-- CAREER DEVELOPMENT AND COACHING This team is dedicated to the career development of our students and alumni.
-Located on all campuses and across several colleges, Career Coaches and Career Specialists stand ready to help students explore, identify and put into action their individual career plan. - EMPLOYER ENGAGEMENT This team is dedicated to connecting employers with FIU students and alumni by hosting events that include job shadowing (Panther Shadows), career connections, on-campus interviews, targeted recruitment events, employer information sessions, as well as career and internship fairs throughout the year. - INTERNSHIPS This team assists students in identifying and securing practical experience in their chosen major.
-Students are encouraged to seek guidance from their academic unit should they wish to pursue academic credit.
-Internships allow students to develop professionally while significantly increasing their marketability upon graduation. - DIGITAL CAREER RESOURCES In addition to inperson programming, students and alumni have 24/7 access to Handshake, the premier platform to connect to professional development workshops, employment and internship postings, and networking through employer engagements.
-Students should claim their account at fiu.joinhandshake.com, immediately after enrolling in classes using their FIU e-mail.
-Support is also provided to students in establishing their digital profile on platforms such as LinkedIn, including help professional headshots.
-Students encouraged to utilize the myriad of other online and digital resources as detailed on CTD's website: https://career.fiu.edu.
+- CAREER DEVELOPMENT TEAM This team is dedicated to the career development of our students and alumni.
+Located on all campuses and across several colleges, career coaches and career specialists stand ready to help students explore, identify, and put into action individual career plans. - EMPLOYER ENGAGEMENT TEAM This team is dedicated to connecting employers with FIU students and alumni by hosting events that include job shadowing (Panther Shadows), career connections, on-campus interviews, targeted recruitment events, employer information sessions, and periodic career and internship fairs. - INTERNSHIPS This team assists students in identifying and securing practical experience in their chosen majors.
+Students are encouraged to seek guidance from their academic units should they wish to pursue academic credit.
+Internships allow students to develop professionally while significantly increasing their marketability upon graduation. - DIGITAL CAREER RESOURCES In addition to inperson programming, students and alumni have round-the-clock access to Handshake, the premier platform designed to connect students with professional development workshops, employment and internship postings, and networking through employer engagements.
+Each students may claim an account at fiu.joinhandshake.com, immediately after enrolling in classes using FIU e-mail.
+Support is also provided to students in establishing their digital profiles on platforms such as LinkedIn.
+Students are encouraged to utilize the myriad online and digital resources. detailed on CTD's website: career.fiu.edu.

-LOCATIONS AND ACCESS: Students can find Career and Talent Development at: Modesto A. Maidique Campus, SASC 305, (305) 348-2423 including the Engineering Center, EC 2852, (305) 348-1281; and Biscayne Bay Campus, WUC 255, (305) 919-5770.
+LOCATIONS AND ACCESS: CTD offices are located on the Modesto A. Maidique Campus (Student Academic Success Center 305, [305] 348-2423); the Engineering Center (EC 2852, [305] 348-1281); and the Biscayne Bay Campus (Wolfe University Center 255, [305] 919-5770).